 - An account that is used as an allowance or as a holding ledger for adjustments to maintain the original balance in the primary account.
 Examples include allowance for doubtful accounts, depreciation, amortization and discounts.

 There is no single correct definition as all three apply frequently in a business chart of accounts.
-Basically contra accounts are utilized to help present clearer information to readers of financial reports.
+Basically, contra accounts are utilized to help present clearer information to readers of financial reports.
 They are used to improve the decision model.

 Adjustments – to fully appreciate performance or processes in place, contra accounts are used to identify potential issues.
 The best example of this is in retail.
 If a customer is sold the wrong product or a bad product, the customer returns the item.
-So an adjustment is used in the Sales section to reflect the returns.
+An adjustment is used in the Sales section to reflect the returns.
 Returns is a contra account to sales.
 Sales traditionally have credit balances and so, returns have debit balances.
 See this presentation format below:

 This same concept is used for allowances and discounts related to sales.
 For an in-depth understanding of adjustments in the revenue section please read: Returns, Allowances and Discounts in Accounting.